nblumhardt/serilog-wiki/Structured-Data.md

 Log.Information("Processing {@SensorInput}", sensorInput);
 ```

-('Destructuring' is a term borrowed from functional programming; it is a style of pattern matching used to pull values out from structured data.
-The usage is Serilog is only notionally related at the moment, but possible future extensions to this operator could match the FP definition more closely.)
+('Destructuring' is a term borrowed from various programming languages; it is a style of pattern matching used to pull values out from structured data.
+The usage is Serilog is only notionally related at the moment, but possible future extensions to this operator could match the broader definition more accurately.)

 ### Customizing the stored data